fatteneder/SVGMakie.jl/README.md

   inside `prepare_for_scene`, which I somehow had removed from `SVGMakie`.
 - [x] Look into the structure of the `.svg` output from `CairoMakie.jl`.
   For text: Every glyph is rendered separately with a `<g>` section.
-- [-] Implement basic text support.
+- [x Implement basic text support.
-  We have text, but its wrongly positioned.
 - [x] Fix text placement.
 - [x] Add rounded edges for `Lines, LineScatter` strokes.
 - [ ] Lines: stroke-linecap = "round" adds a half circle centered at the endpoint of the line.